rzvxa/tryumph/README.md

   consumeResult(user, avatar);
 ```
 Much cleaner huh? `tryumph` borrows heavily from `Rust` and `Go` error handling to provide a more sane way for keeping errors under control!

+## Documentation
+You can read the documentation over [here](https://rzvxa.github.io/tryumph/index.html).

 ## Roadmap